 18. Try out a free tutorial online.

-If you just google ‘free tutorials online,’ you’ll find a lot of resources out there that are for free.
+If you just google ‘free tutorials online,’ you’ll find many resources out there for free.

 Now, don’t get me wrong, you get what you pay for.
 But at least you can learn something new.